closesttopurple/THE-HUMAN-SERVER/README.md

 ## Direction
 My main project right now is The Human Server.
 I want it to be akin to a ‘library’ for content from the esteemed video game director, Yoko Taro.\
-I will slowly add resources to learn more about his works over time.\
+I will slowly add resources to learn more about his works over time.
+Feel free to submit anything you would like added !
+You will receive credit.\
 I also have *karisbooru*, a tag-based image hosting service that I use for personal uses, and Yoko Taro related image archival.

 ### How to contact me?